Internal transcribed spacer

 Internal transcribed spacer (ITS) is the spacer DNA situated between the small-subunit ribosomal RNA (rRNA) and large-subunit rRNA genes in the chromosome or the corresponding transcribed region in the polycistronic rRNA precursor transcript.

-ITS across life domains
+Across life domains

 In bacteria and archaea, there is a single ITS, located between the 16S and 23S rRNA genes.
 Conversely, there are two ITSs in eukaryotes: ITS1 is located between 18S and 5.8S rRNA genes, while ITS2 is between 5.8S and 28S (in opisthokonts, or 25S in plants) rRNA genes.
 ITS1 corresponds to the ITS in bacteria and archaea, while ITS2 originated as an insertion that interrupted the ancestral 23S rRNA gene.

 Organization

 In bacteria and archaea, the ITS occurs in one to several copies, as do the flanking 16S and 23S genes.
 When there are multiple copies, these do not occur adjacent to one another.
 Rather, they occur in discrete locations in the circular chromosome.
 It is not uncommon in bacteria to carry tRNA genes in the ITS.

 In eukaryotes, genes encoding ribosomal RNA and spacers occur in tandem repeats that are thousands of copies long, each separated by regions of non-transcribed DNA termed intergenic spacer (IGS) or non-transcribed spacer (NTS).

 Each eukaryotic ribosomal cluster contains the 5' external transcribed spacer (5' ETS), the 18S rRNA gene, the ITS1, the 5.8S rRNA gene, the ITS2, the 26S or 28S rRNA gene, and finally the 3' ETS.

 During rRNA maturation, ETS and ITS pieces are excised.
 As non-functional by-products of this maturation, they are rapidly degraded.